Degrowth is Popular!

 We could expect that if respondents knew that post-growth policies can improve social well-being, support for these statements may be even stronger.

-This list was initially created by Jason Hickel and published in The Monthly Review.
+This list was initially created by Jason Hickel - external link and published in The Monthly Review - external link.
 With his permission, the list has been reworded and expanded.
 Jason is a fantastic communicator whose research focuses on inequality and ecological economics.
-You should 100% follow him.
+You should 100% follow him - external link.

 You can find more scientific papers about attitudes and polls on degrowth and post-growth on the degrowth database ↓↓